 Morning Course OptionsBack to Davidson THINK Summer Institute Home

 COMPUTER SCIENCE 105: Introduction to Computing (3 credits)

 Description: Introduction to essential concepts and practices in computing.
 Design, assemble, and operate basic computer hardware and software in a collaborative environment.

 Lecturer: Dr. Michael Leverington

-Prerequisite: Must have completed Algebra II or equivalent.
+Prerequisite: Satisfactory score on SAT (610 on Math section), ACT (27 on Math section) AND must have completed Algebra II or equivalent.
 Applicant must submit copy of school transcript showing completion of Algebra II or equivalent.